mattmakai/fullstackpython.com/content/pages/04-web-development/31-static-site-generator.markdown

   Note that you cannot currently use HTTPS on Google Storage servers, which is a major downside.

+* [scar](https://github.com/cloudkj/scar) is an open source tool for making static site deployments and redeployments to Amazon Web Services easier.

 * [Deploying a Static Blog with Continuous Integration](https://www.loxodrome.io/post/hugo-on-ci/) uses a Hugo (a Golang-based static site generator) generated site as an example but the instructions can easily be used to deploy